-Dutch television footage of the fire.
+Dutch television footage of the fire courtesy of YouTube.

 By 2.30am the fire had been extinguished.
 Nobody had been hurt, the Mebo II had been saved and, although the stern of the ship had been damaged and the bridge destroyed, she was still sea-worthy.